fulutas/stackmit/README.md

 # Stackmit

-🚀 A simple CLI tool to analyze, commit, and push changes across multiple Git repositories.
+🚀 A simple tool to analyze, commit, and push changes across multiple Git repositories.
 Perfect for managing microservices, monorepos, or grouped Git projects.

 ## Overview